aaugustin/mtefd/multiple-template-engines.rst

 messy code.

 Furthermore the DTL can be slow to render complex templates.
-While this isn't an issue for small-to-medium websites, large websites with complex pages may suffer from the cost of interpreting templates in Python.
-Attempts to optimize rendering performance  `have failed`_.
+While this isn't an issue for many simple websites, complex pages may suffer from the cost of interpreting templates in Python.
+Poor performance has blocked efforts to introduce `template-based widget rendering`_, leaving Django forms stuck with concatenating hardcoded pieces of HTML in Python.

 PyPy improves rendering speed a lot.
 However, in 2014, PyPy isn't ready for being recommended as Django's default deployment platform.
 Its support for